Supplement For Third Class:

 56-59 Conservative Moralism:

 56 Those who are committed the conception of a democracy as a family state “…reject freedom of choice as the primary purpose of primary education.
-They see to shape a particular kind of moral character that will be constrained—by either habit or reason, or both—to choose a good life.”
+They seek to shape a particular kind of moral character that will be constrained—by either habit or reason, or both—to choose a good life.”

 57-60 Gutmann notes that the core difficulty for such a view is determining which character, and which methods of character development, will be selected for inculcation.
 Moreover, schools don’t seem to be well-suited for development of specific characters.